KurbanIntelligenceLab/StressTestingMMFMinCR/README.md

 # Stress-Testing Multimodal Foundation Models for Crystallographic Reasoning

 This repository contains the code and analysis scripts for the paper "Stress-Testing Multimodal Foundation Models for Crystallographic Reasoning" submitted to ACL 2025 Workshop on Towards Knowledgeable Foundation Models.
-The project evaluates the performance of various multimodal foundation models on crystallographic reasoning tasks, with a particular focus on Minimum Critical Radius (MinCR) calculations.
+The project evaluates the performance of various multimodal foundation models on crystallographic reasoning tasks.

 ## Dataset